 iii.
 “If thou shouldst set down every deviation in thought, word, and deed from thy holy law; and if thou shouldst call us into judgment for all our infidelities, both of heart and life; O Lord, who could stand?
 Who could stand such a trial, and who could stand acquitted in the judgment?”
 (Clarke)

 b.
-But there is forgiveness with You: Years of previous relationship with God had taught the Psalmist that there is, in fact, forgiveness with God.
-When we are hit hard with our sense of sin it can be hard to believe, but it is true: there is forgiveness with God.
+But there is forgiveness with You: Years of previous relationship with God had taught the psalmist that there is, in fact, forgiveness with God.
+When we are hit hard with our awareness of sin, it can be hard to believe, but it is true: there is forgiveness with God.

 i.
 There is forgiveness with You: “You may not find forgiveness with other people.
 Your husband or your wife may not forgive you, if you have wronged him or her.
 Your children may not forgive you.
 Your coworkers may not forgive you.
 You may not even be able to forgive yourself.
 There is one who will, and that one is God.
 Write down where you can see and reflect on it often: Our God is a forgiving God.”
 (Boice)

 iii.
-“The word rendered ‘forgiveness’ is a late form, being found only in two other late passages.
-[Nehemiah 9:17; Daniel 9:9] It literally means cutting off, and so suggests the merciful surgery by which the cancerous tumour is taken out of the soul.”
+“The word rendered ‘forgiveness’…. literally means cutting off, and so suggests the merciful surgery by which the cancerous tumour is taken out of the soul.”
 (Maclaren)

 c.
 That You may be feared: One of the great purposes of God’s great forgiveness is to build a sense of gratitude and reverence in those He forgives.
 His pardon should lead to purity and His forgiveness to an appropriate fear of displeasing the One who has been so gracious.

 ii.
-“It was a Welshman in the midst of the wonderful revival of 1905 who rendered verse Psalms 130:4, ‘There is forgiveness with Thee- enough to frighten us!’ which if not accurate translation is fine exposition.”
+“It was a Welshman in the midst of the wonderful revival of 1905 who rendered verse Psalm 130:4, ‘There is forgiveness with Thee – enough to frighten us!’ which if not accurate translation is fine exposition.”
 (Morgan)

 iii.
 “God’s lovingkindness is so great and so wonderful, that the apprehension of it fills the soul with such a sense of His love that it is frightened.
 Frightened, that is, not at God, but at sin.”
 (Morgan)